SelamiBurakBinbir/SelamiBurakBinbir/README.md

 <h1 align="center">Hi 👋, I'm Selami Burak Binbir</h1>
 <h3 align="center">A passionate developer from Turkey.</h3>

-- 🔭 I’m currently working on [SparklesAI](https://www.linkedin.com/company/sparklesai)
+- 🔭 I’m currently working on [SparklesAI.](https://www.linkedin.com/company/sparklesai)

 - 🌱 I’m currently learning **NLP and Generative AI.**

-- 👨‍💻 I've worked on **full stack web development and built projects.**
+- 👨‍💻 I've worked on **front-end and full-stack web development and built projects.**

+- 🌐 **You can explore all of my projects directly online!
+I’ve provided live links to each of them in the README sections, so feel free to try them out and see how they work in real-time!**

 - 📫 How to reach me: **sbbinbir@gmail.com**